jmframe/NWM-CNN_california_AR_2023/README.md

 * environment.yml: Conda environment file to recreate the analysis environment.

 # Data Directory Structure
-* The data used in this analysis is hosted on HydroShare (link to be added) and has the following directory structure within the repository:
+* The data used in this analysis is hosted on HydroShare (http://www.hydroshare.org/resource/dbf8e4c2a39a4c228db867b04f9c21ed) and has the following directory structure within the repository:
 * NWM-CNN_predictions: Predictions from the NWM-CNN model.
 * csv_files: Miscellaneous data files in CSV format.
 * images_for_sacramento_stats: Images and statistics for Sacramento area analysis.